Summary: Empathy is Your Business Edge

 - Empathy, your customers, and revenue

-- Active listening and empathy makes you a marketing mindreader
+- Active listening and empathy make you a marketing mindreader

 - How empathy can supercharge your brand